Foto del docente

 Lecture 7:

-Socialist and liberal systems.
+Socialist dictatorships, Greece and Turkey.
 SEE divided: the Nonaligned Yugoslavia, Stalinist Albania, semi-independent communist Romania, pro-Soviet Bulgaria, “democratic” Cyprus and Greece, Turkey.
 The Chinese and the Soviets in SEE. «Big ideas, small nations”: the non-alignment of Yugoslavia and integral independence of Albania.
 Détente in the Balkans.
 Decline of Communism.

 Lecture 8: